jfranco1701/STEM-Capstone-2019/SETUP-PROD.md

 ## Install NodeJS

 Download and install NodeJS from their [website](https://nodejs.org/en/).
-I recommend grabbing the closes version to the frontend Dockerfile.
+I recommend grabbing the closest version to the [frontend Dockerfile](./src/frontend/Dockerfile).

 ## Globally install some packages

 There are a couple packages we'll need to install for Angular to play nice.
-These are available in the frontend Dockerfile as well but you'll need to run the following:
+These are available in the [frontend Dockerfile](./src/frontend/Dockerfile) as well but you'll need to run the following:

 ```
 npm install -g @angular/cli@7.3.1